elkowar/yolk/README.md

 </div>

-Yolk is a dotfile management tool with a unique spin, sitting somewhere in between [GNU Stow](https://www.gnu.org/software/stow/) and [chezmoi](https://www.chezmoi.io/).
+Yolk is a dotfile management tool with a unique spin on templating, sitting somewhere in between [GNU Stow](https://www.gnu.org/software/stow/) and [chezmoi](https://www.chezmoi.io/).

 ## The Concept